On the Viscosity Solutions of Parabolic p-Laplacian Equations with Capillary-Type Boundary Conditions: Introduction

 was first studied by Birindelli-Demengel in the pioneering works \cite{BD2006ADE, BD2007DCDS, BD2010JDE} for the singular case $-1<\gamma<0$.
 For the degenerate case $\gamma>0$, the groundbreaking work was carried out by Imbert-Silvestre in \cite{IS2013AIM}, where they established an interior $C^{1,\alpha}$ estimate for solutions.
 Subsequently, Araújo-Ricarte-Teixeira \cite{ART2015CVPDE} proved an optimal interior $C^{1,\alpha}$ estimate under the assumption that $F$ is convex.
 We refer the reader to \cite{F2021RE, FRZ2021BLMS, APPT2022AIM, BBLL2024, LLY2024JMPA} and the references therein for further interior regularity results.

 For the Neumann problem

 Milakis-Silvestre \cite{MS2006CPDE} proved $C^{1,\alpha}$ regularity up to the boundary for the case $\gamma=0$ on a flat domain.
 Later, Li-Zhang \cite{LZ2018ARMA} obtained $C^{1,\alpha}$ regularity estimates on $C^1$ domains for oblique boundary conditions, also with $\gamma=0$.
+See also the generalization to the parabolic oblique problem by Chatzigeorgiou-Milakis \cite{CM2021RMI}.
 For the degenerate case $\gamma\ge0$, Banerjee-Verma \cite{BV2022PA} established global $C^{1,\alpha}$ regularity under a nonhomogeneous Neumann condition on $C^2$ domains.
 Ricarte \cite{R2020NA} proved optimal $C^{1,\alpha}$ regularity on $C^2$ domains when $F$ is convex.
 Recently, Byun-Kim-Oh \cite{BKO2025CVPDE} obtained sharp $C^{1,\alpha}$ regularity on $C^1$ domains for oblique boundary conditions.
 For the singular case, Patrizi \cite{P2008JMPA} studied a general class of operators and proved global Lipschitz regularity under the homogeneous Neumann condition on $C^2$ domains, see also Birindelli-Demengel-Leoni \cite{BDL2022NA} for the mixed boundary value problems.

 In addition, the viscosity $p$-Laplacian type equation

 has attracted increasing interest in recent years.
 Attouchi-Parviainen-Ruosteenoja \cite{APR2017JMPA} proved interior $C^{1,\alpha}$ regularity for $\gamma=0$, and later Attouchi-Ruosteenoja \cite{AR2018JDE} extended the result to the range $\gamma>-1$.
 For related interior regularity results, we refer the reader to \cite{WYJ2025PA, S2022JMAA, PT2021JDE, SR2020CVPDE} and the references therein.